bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 ### Step 1.
 Create the build workspace.

-Assuming working dir under /vagrant let's start to create the scala workspace.
+Assuming working dir under `/vagrant` let's start to create the scala workspace.

 Let's also assume we're going to name our scala basedir location `scala_spark`

-From any location run `mkdir -p /vagrant/scala_spark/src/{main,test}/{scala,resources}`
+Inside the VM run: `mkdir -p /vagrant/scala_spark/src/{main,test}/{scala,resources}`

 This will setup our project build and test structure.

 ### Step 2.
 Setup Gradle

-Let's copy the gradle wrapper into the project so can build a jar to submit to Spark very easily.
+Let's use Gradle to build a jar to submit to Spark very easily.

 SBT (Scala build tool) is a very popular scala build system, but for this small project it's unnecessarily complicated.
 Moreoever, many data engineering teams have Java for other applications and often find themselves using Gradle for those environments.
 It's nice to be have a consistent build system across Java and Scala applications.

 There are advantages to SBT over Gradle for Scala builds, but for this project we can keep it really simple.

-To copy the gradle wrapper launcher from the student home directory to the scala build workspace.
+Let's copy the gradle wrapper launcher from the student home directory to the scala build workspace.
 The gradle wrapper is a handy utility that let's you bundle a specific version of gradle on a per-application basis rather than have to rely on the system install (if any).
 We find this a very useful setup on our teams, especially in our CI environments.

+In the VM:

 ```bash
 cd /vagrant/scala_spark